elad237/capstone-project/README.md

-# Capstone-HTML-CSS-Basic-JS Global submit page
+# HTML/CSS & JavaScript capstone project 1- Conference page

 > Capstone Project for Module 1 of the Microverse program, demonstrates mastery of HTML, CSS and Basic Javascript.